alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 Both respond to `#failure?` and `#success?`

-On the happy path, in order to have a lighter code shape and lower the cognitive load while reading and writing the code, you don't need to explicitly return a `Success(["something])`: any return the `call` has, it will be wrapped into a `Success` if it isn't already.
+In order to have a lighter code shape and lower the cognitive load while reading and writing the code, the gem does a little bit of magic for you:

+1. you don't need to explicitly return a `Success(["something])`: any return the `call` has, it's wrapped into a `Success` if it isn't already and unless it's a `Failure`
+2. the result received as argument by the `call` method is already `resolve`d so that you can avoid to always `result = result.resolve` as first operation.

 When calling the pipeline